Module Catalogue 2025/26

 • Evaluate the resultant effect of combined forces.

-• Understand the main ideas of electricity and electronics and apply them to practical problems met in engineering, for example instrumentation.
+• Apply electricity and electronics concepts to practical problems met in engineering.

 • Carry out experiments in electricity and electronics in order to confirm theory and present a laboratory report.

-• Understand the concepts of fields and their effect and apply the theoretical framework to solve mathematical and practical problems.
+• Use the concepts of fields and their effect to apply the theoretical framework to solve mathematical and practical problems.

 Intended Skill Outcomes